-Just getting back from Iceland I and I have three things to say:
+So, Cris and I are JUST getting back from Iceland and we’ve only got three things to say:

-- It is MUCH MORE AWESOME than I ever expected it to be
+- It is SO MUCH MORE AWESOME than we’ve ever expected it to be.

-- I didn’t know much about the country before I went now for the first time
+- I didn’t know much about the country before visiting it now for the first time

 If I can be completely honest, I was a total ignorant about Iceland before going for the first time.

-When I first went, I had no idea what to expect besides some instagrammable places I had seen around my feed lately.
+Honestly, I had no idea what to expect besides some Instagrammable places I had seen around my feed.

-Our trip this time was meant to be short and intense: We had 4 days to cover as much as we could of Iceland by car.
+Our trip was meant to be short and intense: we had 4 days to cover as much as we could of Iceland by car.

-Cris and I are constant travelers and we managed to have an extremely comfortable and romantic trip, all the while saving money where we could, and seeing everything we wanted with the time we had.
+Being that Cris and I are constant travelers, we managed to have a very comfortable and romantic trip, all the while saving money whenever we could (and seeing everything we wanted in a short amount of time).